-If you are a Home or EU student who has already completed a previous undergraduate programme of study you will be classed as an Equivalent or Lower Qualification (ELQ) student.
+If you are a Home student who has already completed a previous undergraduate programme of study, you will be classed as an Equivalent or Lower Qualification (ELQ) student.

 The information on this page does not apply to you if you are: